The Gong Culture of Vietnam’s Central Highlands Hill Tribes

 Of course, we will also take guests to lush tropical forests and plantations of coffee, pepper, and rubber – crops which support the livelihoods of many people in this region.
 With the exception of Dalat, there are no luxury hotels in the Central Highlands, so it’s definitely a destination for those who really want to have an off-the-beaten-track experience.
 Travel with Khiri to Vietnam’s Central Highlands and you will be rewarded with the unforgettable experience of meeting genuine, friendly people, with an authentic and captivating culture.

-For more information and booking requests to explore authentic experience and destination, please contact [email protected] or information in yellow box below.
+For more information and booking requests to explore authentic experience and destination, please contact [email protected].